jaclu/tmux-conf/README.md

 ## Version checks

-Param for calls to vers_ok() is flexible, can be either int, float or string.
+Parameter for calls to vers_ok() is flexible, can be either int, float or string.
 In most cases a float is sufficient, like 2.8

 Since some versions include a trailing letter, like 3.3a, then a string